Missing Cousins Identified In Ontario Fireworks Explosion; Evacuation Orders Remain In Place

-ONTARIO (CBSLA) — Investigators say two cousins are missing and they are working to confirm whether they are the two people killed in an explosion at an Ontario home Tuesday afternoon linked to a large fireworks cache.
+ONTARIO (CBSLA) — Investigators say two cousins that were missing are the two people killed in an explosion at an Ontario home Tuesday afternoon linked to a large fireworks cache.

-Police Wednesday identified the missing cousins as Alex and Cesar Paez, who are 38 and 20 years old, respectively.READ MORE: Vanessa Bryant Names 4 LASD Deputies Accused Of Sharing Photos From Kobe Bryant Crash Site In Lawsuit
+Police Wednesday identified the missing cousins as Alex and Cesar Paez, who are 38 and 20 years old, respectively.READ MORE: A Welcome Sight: More Movie Theaters Reopen Across LA County Friday For First Time In A Year

 The San Bernardino County coroner’s office confirmed that the bodies of two males were found on the property just after the explosion Tuesday afternoon.
 They have not been positively identified by authorities, but family members identified them to CBSLA as the two cousins.
 Alex was a father of three.